 Kinesio tape microscopically lifts the skin to form convolutions to increase interstitial space, facilitate lymphatic drainage, and reduce inflammation.
 It works by stimulating the epidermis at a cellular level.
 We apply the Kinesio tape after evaluating and assessing your condition and deciding on the appropriate application.

 How To Apply Kinesio Tape?

 It’s possible to apply Kinesio Tex Tape or KT Tape in hundreds of ways.
 It depends on the pain area, type and intensity.

-Dr. Oscar Noriega DC will apply it in an X, Y, I, or fan pattern based on your specific problem and treatment goals.
+Based on your specific problem and treatment goals, Dr. Oscar Noriega DC will apply it in an X, Y, I, or fan pattern.

 Kinesio tape is unlike the regular white medical or athletic tape.
 It lets you move normally and, in some cases, even enhances movement and endurance.

 What Are The Benefits Of Kinesio Taping?